Take the first step to writing your children’s book story. Get your copy of the children’s book template here to help you get started.

 Language isn’t limited here, but avoid the graphic descriptions of sex and violence that you would see in an adult novel.
 Otherwise, have fun and grab your readers!

-Before you start writing, understand the age levels for children’s books and choose the one that’s right for YOUR story.
+Before you start writing, review the different age levels for children’s books and choose the one that’s right for YOUR story.
 The three most common levels are picture books, middle grade, and young adult, but you can write from any of the six age ranges.

-Now that you’ve selected the age level you want to write for, go out and READ books in the age levels for children’s books that you’re interested in!
+Now that you’ve selected the age level you want to write for, go out and READ books in the age levels for children’s books that you’re interested in.
+Happy writing!

 Check out these other articles to help you as a children’s writer: